 The Medical Trust determines eligibility for the Plans.
-The employer or Participating Group is responsible for determining whether the Employee is eligible for any employer contributions toward coverage, confirming that Members meet the eligibility criteria described below and for maintaining documentation related to the Members' enrollment and elections.
+The employer or Participating Group is responsible for determining whether the Employee is eligible for any employer contributions toward coverage, confirming that Members meet the eligibility criteria described below, and maintaining documentation related to the Members' enrollment and elections.
 The Medical Trust may request a copy of required documentation at any time.
-The employer or Participating Group is responsible to notify The Medical Trust when they no longer meet the SEE criteria noted below.
+The employer or Participating Group is responsible for notifying The Medical Trust if either the Eligible Individual or their employer no longer meets the SEE criteria noted below.